Yosimitso/WorkingForumBundle/SETUP.md

 Setup for Symfony 4 / 5
 ------------------
-WARNING : TWIG 3.* CAN'T BE USED WITH THIS BUNDLE, DUE TO AN INCOMPATBILITY BETWEEN TWIG EXTENSIONS AND TWIG

 This bundle use KnpPaginatorBundle for pagination, KnpMarkdown for markdown rendering and the extra package for Symfony

-/!\ IMPORTANT /*\ **Prerequisite** :
+ **Prerequisite** :
 - You must handle user
-- You have to define Twig as your tempating engine in config/packages/framework.yaml
+- SF4 ONLY : You have to define Twig as your tempating engine in config/packages/framework.yaml
 ````yml
 framework:
     templating: